Goutham-Narendiran/DistributedSystemsProjectFinal/README.md

 To run the application:

-1) Run the server on an IDE that supports Maven.
-(IntelliJ Recommanded) The sever can be located under Film Port Server folder.
+1) Run the server (FilmPortServer) on an IDE that supports Maven.
+(IntelliJ Recommanded) The sever code can be found here: FilmPortServer/src/main/java/Lobby.java

-2) Install the application using android studio on an android device emulator (Suggest API 29 or higher).
+2) Build the project in Android Studio and run it on an emulator or a supported debugging device.
+We suggest using Android API 29+, however, you can use anything over API 25.

 3) Enjoy